Black British people: Education

-Young Nigerians and Ghanaians achieved some of the best results at GCSE and A-Level according to a government report published in 2006, often on a par or above the performance of white pupils.
+A government report from 2006 found that pupils of Nigerian and Ghanaian origin achieved some of the highest GCSE and A-level results among ethnic groups in England.
 According to Department for Education statistics for the 2021–22 academic year, Black British pupils attained below the national average for academic performance at both A-Level and GCSE level.
 12.3% of Black British pupils achieved at least 3 As at A Level and an average score of 48.6 was achieved in Attainment 8 scoring at GCSE level.
 A disparity exists in academic performance between Black African pupils and Black Caribbean pupils at GCSE level.
 Black African pupils achieved better results than both white pupils and the national average, with an average score of 50.9 and 54.5% of pupils achieving grade 5 or above in both English and Maths GCSE.
 Meanwhile, Black Caribbean pupils attained an average score of 41.7 with only 34.6% of pupils attaining grade 5 or above in both English and Maths GCSE.
+Black supplementary schools, also known as Saturday schools, emerged in Britain from the late 1960s and 1970s as community-led initiatives aimed at addressing educational inequalities and supporting Black children within the mainstream education system.
+Often organised by parents, activists and community groups, these schools provided additional instruction in core subjects as well as teaching Black history and cultural identity.

 A 2019 report by Universities UK found that student's race and ethnicity significantly affect their degree outcomes.
 According to this report from 2017–18, there was a 13% gap between the likelihood of white students and Black and Minority Ethnic (BAME) students graduating with a first or 2:1 degree classification at British universities.